 Regardless of why your tooth is hurting, no one wants to live in discomfort for long.
 Even a dull ache can impact your daily life and make it harder to eat and speak.
 Then, a sudden, intense pain can occur that needs to be addressed right away.

 No matter what your tooth is hurting, the dental professionals at OKC Smiles are here to treat the issue and return you to a state of comfort.
 Call us today to get help or set up an appointment right away.

 If you’ve ever experienced a toothache, you don’t need an explanation of how it feels.
 The discomfort is not easily forgotten and can be surprisingly disruptive to your life.
 It’s important to take care of any toothache as soon as you become aware of it and to not put it off.

 If caught early enough, resolving your toothache may be a matter of a simple filling that fixes a cavity.
 If left alone, your tooth pain has the potential to lead to a necessary root canal procedure, gum disease, or a malady requiring tooth extraction.
 Play it safe and take a toothache as a cue from your body to get your teeth taken care of.

 What Causes Toothaches in Moore and Norman, OK?

 Some of the most common causes of toothaches include:

-If you are experiencing a toothache and live in the Oklahoma City area, call OKC Smiles today to schedule a visit.
-Toothache relief is closer than you may think.
+If you are experiencing a toothache and live in the Oklahoma City area, including Moore and Norman, OK, call, text, or email OKC Smiles today to schedule a visit.
+Toothache relief is closer than you may think!